 The thicker the hair, the smaller the sections need to be.
 Once you do this, styling will be a breeze.

 Use A Steamer

 Moisture is curly hair’s best friend.
 It reduces shrinkage & breakage.
-There are several steaming options: You can use a handheld steam (my favorite), sit under a steamer, or use the steam from a hot shower.
+There are several steaming options: You can use a handheld steam, sit under a steamer (my favorite) , or use the steam from a hot shower.

-My favorite way to steam is using the Q-redew.
-The steam moisturizes my hair and instantly melts the tangles away.
-I am left with soft, manageable hair.
 It’s also a great way to intensify a deep conditioner or hot oil treatment.
-I love that the Q-redew has long prongs that act like a comb, so sifting through the hair is a breeze.
+The Q-redew has long prongs that act like a comb, so sifting through the hair is a breeze.